-A total of 15 bridges were completely destroyed and 250 roads were closed due to the storms.
-13 In various communities across the state, streetlights and traffic signals were damaged by floodwaters and inoperable.
+Image 15: Route 4 near Kanawha and Clay County lines washed away during flooding the state, street lights and traffic signals were damaged by floodwaters and inoperable.
 The West Virginia Division of Highways is working closely with FEMA and WVDHSEM to account for all damage that may be eligible for Public Assistance (PA) on project worksheets (PWs).
 Currently half of the \$56 million in damage has been approved for funding and obligated by FEMA.